grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

 ## Downsampling

-Aside from a few corner cases, most often TS data is used to generate charts.
-This is an artifact of the human brain being spectacularly good at interpreting a visual representation of a relationship between streams of numbers while completely incapable of making any sense of it when presented in tabular form.
+Very often TS data is used to generate charts.
+This is an artifact of the human brain being spectacularly good at interpreting a visual representation of a relationship between streams of numbers while nearly incapable of making sense of data in tabular form.
 When plotting, no matter how much data is being examined, the end result is limited to however many pixels are available on the display.
 Even plotting aside, most any use of time series data is in an aggregated form.

 The process of consolidating datapoints into a smaller number (e.g. the pixel width of the chart), sometimes called _downsampling_, involves